 If you’re available for overnight pet sitting, a weekend in a quiet house can be nice benefit!
 In addition to the student employment office and listservs, consider listing your services on websites like Rover (www.rover.com) and Wag! (www.wagwalking.com).

-While the pay for resident advisors may be less than for other jobs, the position usually includes free housing, and that savings can be significant.
+While the pay for resident advisors may be less than for other jobs, the position usually includes free housing, and sometimes even a stipend, and that savings can be significant.

 Most fitness instructors must have some form of certification, whether through a national organization like the Athletics and Fitness Association of America (www.aafa.com) or through the specific fitness discipline being taught.
 And it’s rewarding to help others achieve their fitness goals.

 Working special events for your college’s food service provider, a local catering company, or a party planning company can be a fun, flexible way to earn money.
 The jobs are usually in the evenings or on weekends, and your working hours are spent in a party atmosphere!

 Servers usually earn tips on top of their hourly pay.